Yoga for Scoliosis, Back Pain, & Spinal Health

 with a strong emphasis on;

-NOTE: A research Assignment and a student Practicum is integral to your full Completion of this Training.
+IMPORTANT NOTE: A research Assignment and a student Practicum is integral to your full Completion of this Training.
+Allow four months for completing this work.
+Know that two Private Mentoring Sessions are included for you within this process.

-The initial half of the training focuses on principles of practice in scoliosis, and on supported and/or modified standing asana in particular.
-We explore how we might facilitate proprioception, sensory balance, and invite developmental movement re-patterning, along with strong, clear penetrative work.
+The initial part of the Training focuses on principles of practice in scoliosis, and on supported and/or modified standing asana in particular.
+We explore how we can facilitate proprioception, sensory balance, and invite developmental movement re-patterning, along with strong, clear penetrative work to generate potent change in the architecture of the spine.
 Acknowledging the body's layers of organs, fluids, muscle-fascia-bone, we will investigate the ways the thoracic and lumbar spinal geography can be re-in-formed, offering new movement and sensing choices in functionality.

 Please Note: this Training is NOT offered as a complete Yoga Teacher Training.
-It represents an opportunity for Yoga Teachers or CAM/Bodywork Practitioners to professionally develop their skills.
+It represents an opportunity for Yoga or Pilates Teachers, and CAM/Bodywork Practitioners to professionally develop their skills.
 It also represents an opportunity for yoga students to dive deeper and learn more about practicing within a scoliotic terrain!

 'I felt privileged to be taught by a teacher with such experience and understanding of how our bodies move, and was greatly inspired by Narelle's ability to help the student find their own way - guiding, suggesting, assisting, supporting, questioning.
 This has been one of the gifts for me from this training - observing and learning how best to support the student in their own growth.'
 (Maree)